-The Annual Declaration form is now available for owners to report their harvesting, destroyed timber, road building, road deactivation, and reforestation activities.
+The Annual Declaration form is now available for owners to report their harvesting, destroyed timber, road construction, road deactivation, and reforestation activities.

 One of Council’s administrative roles is to collect information on the forest management activities of Managed Forest Owners.
 Owners are required, by Section 20 of the Private Managed Forest Land Act, to submit an Annual Declaration each year that summarizes their forest management activities for the previous year.

 A link to the Annual Declaration form is available below.
-The form will also be sent to owners in February.
-Council encourages owners to use the fillable pdf form (available below) and submit by email.
-The completed form is due by May 1.
+Council encourages owners to use the fillable pdf form (available below) and submit the completed form by email.

 Frequently Asked Questions about the Annual Declaration

 1. Do I need to complete an Annual Declaration if I have No Activity to report?

 Yes, an Annual Declaration is required even if no activity has taken place.
 No Activity means there was no harvesting, no destroyed timber, no road building or deactivation, and no declaration of restocking or successful regeneration for the year.
 Activities are described on the back of the Annual Declaration Form.